oracle/terraform-provider-oci/website/docs/r/core_vnic_attachment.html.markdown

 * `availability_domain` - The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - The OCID of the compartment the VNIC attachment is in, which is the same compartment the instance is in.
 * `display_name` - A user-friendly name.
-Does not have to be unique.
+Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 * `id` - The OCID of the VNIC attachment.
 * `instance_id` - The OCID of the instance.
 * `nic_index` - Which physical network interface card (NIC) the VNIC uses.
 Certain bare metal instance shapes have two active physical NICs (0 and 1).
 If you add a secondary VNIC to one of these instances, you can specify which NIC the VNIC will use.
 For more information, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).